 Ph.D, Miami Univ.
 (OH), Experimental Psychology; Postdoctoral training at Harvard Medical School, Catholic University of America, and National Institute of Mental Health

 Dr. Jiang’s research focuses on understanding the neural mechanisms underlying visual perception and cognition in healthy and clinical populations.
 Her lab is using approaches of psychophysics and cognitive neuroscience, such as functional magnetic resonance imaging (fMRI), and event-related potentials (ERPs).
 The current projects include developing neurosignatures of memory malfunction and cognitive impairment due to aging or brain damage, and measuring individual differences in behavior, brain responses and genetics associated with cognitive and affective processes.

 Co-Investigator, "Chemotherapy Induced Cognitive Impairment: Stage 2 study of 'Chemo brain' in Ovarian Cancer Patients" (Miller), Department of Defense, Ovarian Cancer Research Program, Congressionally Directed Medical Research Programs, 2015-2019.

 Principal Investigator, "Neuroimaging-Genetic biomarkers to identify risk and treatment efficacy in combat TBI and PTSD" (Jiang), Henry M. Jackson Foundation for the Advancement of Military Medicine, 2015-2019.

 Co-Investigator, “Individual Differences in sensation seeking status”, National Institute of Drug Abuse, P50 DA005312 to UK CDART center (PI Bardo), 2008-2019.

 Co-Investigator, “Noninvasive optical assessment of cerebrovascular disease in an older population” Sanders-Brown Center on Aging and UK CCTS Pilot Project (Yu), National Institute on Aging, 5P30AG028383-08 (Van Eldik), 2013-2014

-Principal Investigator, “Genetic contribution to individual differences in risk-taking behavior”, Center for Drug Abuse Research Translation Pilot Project (Jiang), National Institute on Drug Abuse 5P50DA005312-21 (Bardo), 2011-2012.
+Principal Investigator, “Genetic contribution to individual differences in risk-taking behavior”, Center for Drug Abuse Research Translation Pilot Project (PI Jiang), National Institute on Drug Abuse 5P50DA005312-21 (Bardo), 2011-2012.

 Co-Investigator, “Individual Differences in reward and inhibition”, National Institute of Drug Abuse, P50 DA005312 (PI Bardo), 2008-2013.